March 6, 2020

 Founder & Executive Director

-As founder of the OICC, Dugald is pioneering a contemporary cancer treatment model based on scientifically grounded, evidence-informed complementary medicine.
+As founder and executive director of the Ottawa Integrative Cancer Centre (OICC), Dugald is pioneering a contemporary cancer treatment model based on scientifically grounded, evidence-informed complementary medicine.
 With the establishment of the first integrative cancer care and research centre in Eastern Canada, Dugald and his team are providing whole-person integrative care to people living with cancer and addressing research gaps in whole-systems of cancer care.
 Dugald completed his M.Sc. in cancer research at the University of Toronto and is a Fellow of the American Board of Naturopathic Oncology (FABNO).
-As a clinician scientist, Dugald has been awarded competitive grant and trainee funding from CIHR, CBCRA, the SickKids Foundation, the Lotte and John Hecht Memorial Foundation, the Ottawa Regional Cancer Foundation, and the Gateway for Cancer Research Foundation.
-Dugald is the principal investigator for a number of clinical trials and syntheses projects with the goal of building on the growing body the evidence that supports integrative oncology.
+As a clinician scientist, Dugald has been awarded competitive grant and trainee funding from CIHR, CBCRA, the SickKids Foundation, the Lotte and John Hecht Memorial Foundation, the Ottawa Regional Cancer Foundation, and the Gateway for Cancer Research.
+Dugald has led numerous research projects and most recently secured funding for the largest integrative naturopathic cancer care clinical trial ever conducted in North America.
+In addition to clinical research, Dugald has conducted and supervised dozens of synthesis reviews and meta-analyses with the goal of building on the growing body the evidence that supports integrative oncology.

-Gillian Flower is a naturopathic doctor and oncology research fellow at the OICC.
-Her position at the OICC as both a clinician and a researcher provides her with a unique appreciation of the evidence-base relevant to naturopathic oncology.
+Gillian Flower is a naturopathic doctor at the OICC.
 Prior to joining the OICC, Gillian divided her time between a dynamic family practice, and her work as a research associate at the Canadian College of Naturopathic Medicine (CCNM) in Toronto.
-Given her interest in cancer care, Gillian’s research has focused exclusively on oncology and has included a series of systematic reviews of the safety and efficacy of natural therapies in the management of breast cancer.
+Given her interest in cancer care, Gillian’s research has focused exclusively on cancer care and has included a series of systematic reviews of the safety and efficacy of natural therapies in the management of breast cancer.
 She has presented her findings at numerous conferences and has contributed her research to the development of an online decision aid that serves women surviving breast cancer.
 She is also a regular contributor to Alive magazine and has written a number of feature articles about cancer, diabetes and other health-related topics for this publication.
 Gillian is a member of the Oncology Association of Naturopathic Physicians and is pursuing the designation of Fellow of the American Board of Naturopathic Oncology in the future.
 In her clinical practice, Gillian firmly embraces the naturopathic principle of treating the whole-person and commits herself to supporting the mental, physical and emotional health of her patients.

 “For far too long, disciplines have worked in isolation without communication and our patients have often felt caught between differing therapeutic philosophies, often to their detriment.
 This is a wonderful initiative.
 An integrative program will help provide a much needed bridge.”